manfredipist/RPi3BPlusQtOpenCV/README.md

 ### 2.6 Fix libEGL, libOpenVG and libGLES links

 I've not gone that far in my researches but it seems there's a problem with the linking of these 3 libraries so you rather need to rename them or link them accordingly.
-In my installation i've decided to copy them.
+In my installation i've decided to rename them.

 	sudo cp -PR /opt/vc/lib/libbrcmEGL.so /opt/vc/lib/libEGL.so
 	sudo cp -PR /opt/vc/lib/libbrcmGLESv2.so /opt/vc/lib/libGLESv2.so